reneses/tela/tela-cli/README.md

 ### Disconnection

-It is not necessary to explicitly disconnect from the Tela Server.
-However, if you want to, it can be done executing:
+Disconnection from the Tela Server can be achieve by executing:

 ```bash
 tela-cli disconnect
 ```

-Or by manually removing the `.tela` file.
+This will delete the session from the server, as well as all its associated tokens.

-## Executing actions
+## Executing Actions

 Actions can be executed with the `execute` command: